-The Marsala Cultural Fund was established in 2015 with a grant from the estate of Joseph Peter Marsala to expand, promote, and honor Italian Heritage and Culture.
+The Marsala Cultural Fund was established in 2015 to expand, promote, and honor Italian Heritage and Culture.

 MISSION: This Fund supports efforts to protect and preserve vulnerable elements of our culture related to our heritage, our traditions, and critical species.

-The fund conducts Interviews of celebrities on cultural and their family traditions.
-Videos are displayed on public broadcasting, Italian Cultural Organizations, and public broadcasting.
+The fund conducts interviews of celebrities on cultural and their family traditions.
+Videos are displayed on public broadcasting, Italian Cultural Organizations, and the You Tube Channel, AWE News.

-The fund creates awareness of the Cavaliere Ordine al Merito della Repubblica Italiana award which was given to Charles Vincent Marsala, Sr. of Monroe, LA for his efforts in promoting the Italian Culture during the 1940s through 1970s.
+The fund creates awareness of the Cavaliere Ordine al Merito della Repubblica Italiana award for promoting the Italian Culture during the 1940s through 1970s.
 This award is often given out on the anniversary of Italian Republic Day, which is June 2, 1946.
 In 2015, the fund sponsored the first Italian Republic Day Celebration in the New Orleans Area, held at the Italian Bocce Club in Metairie, LA.